 The Infamous Gingerbread House

-My son gets very excited for this and it’s probably my favorite tradition too.
+My son gets very excited about this and it’s probably my favorite tradition too.
 I usually buy a $6 gingerbread house from Walmart and we roll up our sleeves and really get into being crafty and creative with it.
 Those darn things are tricky and require a lot of focus, but it’s all in fun.
 Check out this year’s gingerbread house 🙂

 Christmas Cookies and Donations